swt30/waterworlds-paper/waterworlds.md

 The exact behaviour of water at very high pressures is still uncertain, with sometimes conflicting experimental and theoretical data [@Baraffe2014].
 Ensuring absolute accuracy of the chosen equations of state was therefore a secondary priority.
 In general, we preferred more recent data to older data; we prioritised measured and tabulated values over functional approximations; and we chose representations that included temperature dependence over those that did not.
-In the following paragraphs, we describe our equation of state choices and summarise them in @tbl:our-eos.
+In the following paragraphs, we describe our equation of state choices and summarise them in table @tbl:our-eos.

 --------------------------------------------------------------------------------